slazav/exp_py/non_lin_osc/Readme.md

 #### Solving DE with periodic BC

 This is the most general approach for finding response of a non-linear oscillator.
-It is slow and in some cases not accurate.
+It is slow and in some cases not accurate (see example of the problem in `osc_solve_per/plot_duff_problem`).

 * `res = osc_solve_per_func(func, pars, F, w)`